ptpratul2/resume/README.md

 ## Resume

-For Automate job Applicant Creation Using Frappe
+For Automate job Applicant Creation Using Frappe Framework

 #### License